7 2-out runs in 6th lift LA past Nats 10-4 for 2-1 NLDS lead

 “We never doubt ourselves,” Freese said.

 Martin, who like Freese is 36, tacked on a two-run homer in the ninth.
-This is Martin’s 10th postseason — Freese joked it might be his teammates 26th — and Freese’s sixth.
+This is Martin’s 10th postseason — Freese joked it might be his teammate’s 26th — and Freese’s sixth.

 The Dodgers can advance to the NL Championship Series for the fourth consecutive year by closing the best-of-five NLDS in Game 4 at Washington on Monday, when LA sends Rich Hill to the mound against Max Scherzer.